Jmuhleman/IST_2024/rapport.md

      The boot partition is mounted on `/dev/sda2`.

-     We can list it's metadata (using a long listing format) with the following command:
+     We can list its metadata (using a long listing format) with the following command:

      ```bash
      $ ls -l /dev/sda2